Sue Hamilton (actress): Acting career

-After appearing in Playboy, Sue Williams was signed immediately by American International Pictures and appeared in How to Stuff a Wild Bikini as "Peanuts", alongside other Playboy Playmates Marianne Gaba and Jo Collins.
+After appearing in Playboy, as Sue Williams was signed immediately by American International Pictures and appeared in How to Stuff a Wild Bikini as "Peanuts", alongside other Playboy Playmates Marianne Gaba and Jo Collins.
 She appeared in four more AIP movies released in between 1965 and 1966, credited as Sue Hamilton.
 Sue Hamilton appeared in nationally syndicated magazine articles promoting American International Pictures releases, including "Starlets Seek Natural Look" and "Use Makeup The Professional Way."
 Sue Hamilton also appeared in the "Super-face" print advertising campaign for "Sheer Magic" make-up, as did fellow AIP starlet Patti Chandler, to promote The Ghost in the Invisible Bikini and Fireball 500.